krish-745/Ingres/README.md

 1. **Accepts** a natural language question in any of 11+ languages
 2. **Detects** the input language and translates it to English (via DeepL API)
+3. **Embeds** the English question into a vector representation using the Nomic Atlas API
-3. **Retrieves** relevant schema metadata and example question–query pairs from a ChromaDB vector store
+4. **Retrieves** relevant schema metadata and example question–query pairs from a ChromaDB vector store
-4. **Generates** a precise PostgreSQL query using Google Gemini Flash with zero-temperature, structured JSON output
+5. **Generates** a precise PostgreSQL query using Google Gemini Flash with zero-temperature, structured JSON output
-5. **Executes** the SQL against a Supabase-hosted PostgreSQL database
+6. **Executes** the SQL against a Supabase-hosted PostgreSQL database
-6. **Selects** the optimal chart type (bar, line, pie, table, single value)
+7. **Selects** the optimal chart type (bar, line, pie, table, single value)
-7. **Translates** column names and labels back into the user's language
+8. **Translates** column names and labels back into the user's language
-8. **Renders** an interactive Chart.js visualization in a React chat interface
+9. **Renders** an interactive Chart.js visualization in a React chat interface

 ```mermaid
 flowchart TB